 2009 - The Patrick Kirby Cabin, aka The False Bay Writer's Cabin, aka Shutter Island Retreat, 265 Rainshadow Road, Friday Harbor, San Juan Islands WA.
 Lead design, Kirsten Murray.
 500 sf on 10 acres.
 Engineer: Monte Clark, MCE Structural Consultants.
 Interior design, Sara Steinfeld, Landscape design, Island Gardens.
 Built by Lowe Construction.
 When raised via wire rope and hydraulic winch, the floor-to-ceiling shutters protect the interior.
 When lowered, they add 600 square feet of deck and sweeping views of the landscape.
 Kundig and Murray designed a larger main house on the same property, below.
 Photos by Tim Bies.
 Sold in 2016.

-2010 - The Patrick Kirby House, aka The False Bay Residence, 265 Rainshadow Road, Friday Harbor WA.
+2010 - The Margaret and John (Scotty) Greene Renovation, aka False Bay Residence, 265 Rainshadow Road, Friday Harbor WA.
 Kundig designed a guest house on the site that was completed in 2009.
 Designed with Kirsten Murray.
 Photos by Tim Bies.
 Sold in 2016 to Marc Kwiatkowski.

 2010 - The Merrill Wright House, aka the Pierre, Richardson and Vista Roads, Lopez Island, San Juan Islands WA.
 2200 sf.
 15 acres.
 Chris Gerrick was the project manager.
-Charlie Fairchild worked with Wright on the interiors.
-Engineering by Monte Clark, MCE Structural Consultants.
+Charlie Fairchild worked with Merrill Wright on the interiors.
+Engineering by MCE Structural Consultants.
 Civil engineer: CPL.
 Built by Schuchart/Dow Construction.
-Won a 2012 Design Award from the Northwest & Pacific Region AIA.
-First two photos by Benjamin Benschneider.
-Last photo by Dwight Eschliman.
+Won a 2012 Northwest & Pacific Region AIA award.
+First two photos by Benjamin Benschneider; last photo by Dwight Eschliman.

-2010 - The Anthony Von Mandl Residence, aka The Lake Okanagan House, Kelowna BC, Canada.
+2010 - The Anthony Von Mandl Residence, aka Lake Okanagan House, Kelowna BC, Canada.

-2010 - The Christopher Rogers House, aka The Hammer House, 1701 33rd Avenue, Seattle WA.
+2010 - The Christopher Rogers House, aka Hammer House, 1701 33rd Avenue, Seattle WA.
 Project architect, Mark Olthoff.
 Structural engineer: Magnusson Klemencic.
 Civil engineer: Coughlin Porter Lundeen.
 Built by Schuchart/Dow Construction.
 Photos by Nic Lehoux.
+For rent in 2023.

-2010 - The John and Shari Behnke Residence, aka The Laurelhurst Residence, 3310 Laurelhurst, Seattle WA.
+2010 - The John and Shari Behnke Residence, aka Laurelhurst Residence, 3310 East Laurelhurst Drive NE, Seattle WA.
 Project architect, Jerry Garcia.
 Engineer: Monte Clark, MCE Structural Consultants.
 Civil engineer: Coughlin Porter Lundeen.
 Landscape architect, Ken Philip.
 Built by Schuchart/Dow.
 Photos by Ben Benschneider.

 2010 - The Carol Bobo House, aka Shadowboxx, 111 Bumblebee Place, Lopez Island WA.
 Commissioned 2009.
 Project architect, Jon Gentry.
 Structural engineering by Monte Clark, MCE Structural Consultants.
 Interiors by Viekman.
 Mechanical, CPI Plumbing and Heating.
 Built by Krekow Jennings.
 Photos by Jason Schmidt and Benjamin Benschneider.

-2010 - aka The Island Beach Lodge, location unknown.
+2010 - aka Tofino Lodge, aka Island Beach Lodge, Tofino BC, Canada.
 Unbuilt.

 2010 - aka Studio Sitges, Carrer de Llopis i Bofill 21, Sitges, Spain.
 Designed for two artists.
 Project architect, Elizabeth Bianchi Conklin.
 Engineer: Monte Clark, MCE Structural Consultants.
 Built by Carbonell Freixas SL.
 Featured in Architectural Digest.
 Photo by Nikolas Koenig.
 Available for rent.

-2010 - aka Private Estate, Seattle WA.
-Status unknown.
+2010 - aka Private Estate, Hood Canal, Seattle WA.
+Built, status unknown.

-2010 - aka The Highgate Residence Renovation, Kensington CA. Status unknown.
+2010 - aka Highgate Residence Renovation, Kensington CA. Unbuilt.

-2010 - aka The West Vancouver Residence, Vancouver BC.
-Unbuilt.
+2010 - aka West Vancouver Residence, Vancouver BC.
+Built, status unknown.

-2010 - 516 Yale Street Condos, aka Art Stable, Seattle WA.
-Won the 2011 AIA Housing Award and RA Magazine 2011 Project of the Year.
+2010 - The Yale Avenue Condos, aka Art Stable, 516 Yale Avenue North, Seattle WA.
+Won the 2011 AIA Housing Award; Residential Architect Magazine 2011 Project of the Year.
 Project architect, Kirsten Murray.

-2011 - aka Hollywood Hills House, aka The Live Oak Renovation and Addition, Los Angeles CA. Originally a Wallace Neff house overlooking the Griffith Observatory.
-Commissioned 2010.
+2011 - aka Hollywood Hills House, aka Live Oak Renovation and Addition, Los Angeles CA. Originally a Wallace Neff house overlooking the Griffith Observatory.
+Commissioned in 2010.
 Photo of model by Tim Bies.
-Status unknown.
+Built, status unknown.

-2011 - The Daniel Rosenbaum House, aka the Summerland Residence, aka the Santa Barbara Residence, Santa Barbara CA. Status unknown; likely unbuilt.
+Around 2011 - The Daniel Rosenbaum House, aka the Summerland Residence, aka the Santa Barbara Residence, Santa Barbara CA. Unbuilt.

 2011 - The West Chelsea Apartments, aka The West Chelsea Scramble Tower, New York NY.
-On hold as of 2014.
+Unbuilt.
 Project lead, Kirsten Murray.

 2011 - aka The Main and Outpost Cabins, Pincher Creek, Alberta, Canada.
-Status unknown.
+Built, status unknown.

 2011 - aka The Sagebrush Lane Residence, Ketchum ID.
 Status unknown.

-2011 - aka The Hulen Meadows Residence, Ketchum ID.
-Status unknown.
+2011 - aka Hulen Meadows Residence, Ketchum ID.
+Built, status unknown.

-2011 - aka The Island Crest Residence, Mercer Island WA.
-Status unknown.
+2011 - aka Island Crest Residence, Mercer Island WA.
+Built, status unknown.

-2011 - aka The San Miguel River Condos, Telluride CO.
-Status unknown.
+2011 - aka San Miguel River Condos, Telluride CO.
+Unbuilt.

-2011 - aka The Cascade Apartment/Gallery, Seattle WA.
-Status unknown.
+2011 - aka Cascade Apartment/Gallery, Seattle WA.
+Built, status unknown.

-2011 - aka The Belle Haven Residence, Greenwich CT.
-Status unknown.
+2011 - aka Belle Haven Residence, Greenwich CT.
+Built, status unknown.

-2011 - The Bruce Shafer and Carol Horst House, aka Sawmill Canyon Hut, aka Sawmill Canyon Retreat, Tehachapi CA. A custom gizmo blends the indoor and outdoor living spaces into one courtyard.
+2011 - The Bruce Shafer and Carol Horst House, aka Sawmill Canyon Hut, aka Sawmill Canyon Retreat, Tehachapi CA. 4170sf.
+A custom gizmo blends the indoor and outdoor living spaces into one courtyard.
 Includes wind power, solar panels, geothermal, and salvaged structural steel from a demolished cement plant.
 Photos by Kevin Scott and Gabe Border.
 Project architect Elizabeth Bianchi Conklin; structural engineer: MCE Engineering; electrical engineer: KCM Electric; built by Bruce Shafer.

-2011 - aka The Wolfeboro House, Wolfeboro NH.
-Project architect, Jon Gentry.
+2011 - aka Wolfeboro House, Wolfeboro NH.
+Project architects, Ellen Cecil and Jon Gentry.
 Landscape architect, Michael Boucher.
-Status unknown.
+Built, status unknown.

-2011 - aka The Pacific Palisades Residence, Pacific Palisades CA. Status unknown.
+2011 - aka Pacific Palisades Residence, Pacific Palisades CA. Status unknown.

-2012 - The Shane and Tasha Atchison House, aka Studhorse, Winthrop WA.
+2012 - The Shane and Tasha Atchison House, aka Studhorse, 25 Sunflower Hill Road, Winthrop WA.
 3000 sf.
 Engineering by MCE Structural Consultants, built by Schuchart Dow.
 Four separate structures surround a central courtyard, with each oriented toward different elements in the landscape.
 Photos by Benjamin Benschneider.
 Featured in Architectural Digest in 2014.
 Won a 2015 National AIA Housing Award.

 2013 - The Paul B. and Suzanne Mack House, aka Rimrock, 6316 North Indian Bluff Road, Spokane WA.
 Built by Copeland Architecture and Construction.
 16 acres.
 5200 sf.
 Top two photos by Benjamin Benschneider.